HobanLab/GeographicGeneticCorrelation/README.md

 # Overview
-This repository contains the code used for Goal #1 of the Hoban [IMLS 2022 National Leadership Grant (NLG)](https://www.imls.gov/grants/awarded/mg-251613-oms-22), which seeks to determine when, and in what circumstances, measures of geographic and ecological coverage _ex situ_ can be used as proxies for levels of genetic coverage.
+This repository contains the code used for Goal #1 of the Hoban [IMLS 2022 National Leadership Grant (NLG)](https://www.imls.gov/grants/awarded/mg-251613-oms-22), which seeks to determine if, and in what circumstances, measures of geographic and ecological coverage _ex situ_ are predictive of genetic coverage.

 To do this, we utilize datasets for which genetic and geographic data exists for individuals (or populations), and we utilize resampling approaches to randomly generate subsets of individuals and measure how well those subsets reflect the total genetic, geographic, or ecological diversity of the complete sample set (what we term "coverage").
-We iterate this process for different subset sizes to account for the stochasticity of random sampling, and generate summary metrics of our coverage results across replicates.
+We iterate this process for subsets of increasing sizes, and repeat this resampling approach multiple times to account for the stochasticity of random sampleing.
+Summary statistics of coverage metrics across resampling replicates are then calculated.

 The methodology for this project is very much in development.
 Several functions (specifically the underlying functions used to calculate geographic and ecological coverage) were adapted from gap analysis approaches (for instance, see the repository [here](https://github.com/eb-bruns/conservation-gap-analysis)).

 # Repository layout
-The [functions](https://github.com/HobanLab/GeographicGeneticCorrelation/blob/main/functions_GeoGenCoverage.R) used for this project build off of one another and are inteded to provide a simplified interface at the "uppermost" level of the code (i.e. the level at which data is read in).
-Currently, analysis scripts are organized by species, but this layout might change as the project develops and more datasets are analyzed.
+The functions used for this project build off of one another and are inteded to provide a simplified interface at the "uppermost" level of the code
+(i.e. the level at which data is read in).
+All functions are declared in the [`functions_GeoGenCoverage.R`](https://github.com/HobanLab/GeographicGeneticCorrelation/blob/main/functions_GeoGenCoverage.R) script.

+There's currently a single analysis script for each species analyzed, but this layout might change as the project develops and more datasets are processed.

 ## Code structure
 Resampling arrays (see [Outputs](https://github.com/HobanLab/GeographicGeneticCorrelation#outputs) below) are generated using a series of nested functions